Radan Lenc

 Radan Lenc (born July 30, 1991) is a Czech professional ice hockey player.
-He currently plays for HV71 in the Swedish Hockey League (SHL).
+He currently plays for HC Bílí Tygři Liberec in the Czech Extraliga (ELH).

 During his second season in the SHL with Frölunda HC in the 2022–23 campaign, Lenc registered 2 goals and 5 points through 16 regular season games before leaving the club to join fellow SHL outfit, HV71, on a two-year contract on 2 November 2022.